Why Go HubSpot? The Complete Guide from API to Workflow

 - Salespeople become more inspired, competitive and effective - strengthening the company's bottom line.

-Below is a screenshot of a 'push report' inside HubSpot Sales Hub.
-This is really useful report for sales manager and business owners.
-It indicates how accurate your sales team peoples pipeline is.
-And/Or how effective your salespeople are. at closing.
+Below is a screenshot of a push report inside HubSpot Sales Hub.
+This is really useful report for sales managers and business owners.
+It indicates how accurate your sales pipeline is.
+And/or how effective your salespeople are at closing.

-And one last screengrab from one of our clients HubSpot portals.
-If anyone from Salesforce or Microsoft Dynamics tells you HubSpot can't do the heavy lifting that they can.
-Show them this...
+And one last report from one of our client's HubSpot portals.
+If anyone advocate of Salesforce CRM or Microsoft Dynamics CRM tells you HubSpot can't do the heavy lifting - show them this...